Analyzing Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN)

 |Reynolds Consumer Products

-This is a breakdown of recent recommendations and price targets for Pactiv Evergreen and Reynolds Consumer Products, as provided by MarketBeat.
+This is a summary of current ratings and recommmendations for Pactiv Evergreen and Reynolds Consumer Products, as reported by MarketBeat.com.

 |Sell Ratings